WordPress – like a wife and a mistress

 WordPress isn’t as focused on being customizable as EPiServer, so the user interface can’t be “messed up” as badly by developers.
 EPiServer, on the other hand, allows for the user interface to be modified to the point of being nearly impossible to use.
 Don’t underestimate the importance of having the right people do your web development – they are the ones who determine how well your CMS product performs its job.

-Things that should not drive a CMS decision
+drive a CMS decision

 - Open-source software vs. proprietary